legraphista/node-generic-server-render/README.md

 # generic-server-render
-Render output html at an url, from a file or form an html string.
+Render output html at an url, from a file or from an html string.

 ## Why?
  *Easy to use server-side rendering to aid crawlers better "see" your site*